piers-sinclair/pierssinclair.github.io/_posts/2024-06-09-Systems-Design-in-Azure-for-Clients-URL-Shortener.md

 ### 6. How do we track the analytics?
 Analytics was an optional requirement for the client, so you want to address it last.
 However, it's still worth digging into as it comes with significant extra complexity.

+Before we jump in, an assumption is that we are crafting analytics for our client, not for the creators of URLs.
+Make sure to double check that with the client before architecting!

 There's a few factors to consider in designing our analytics service:
 - We need an efficient way to query insights about our data.
 - We may need to store data in a different schema to optimize reporting analytics.